Frodan/wintermute-alpha-2025-writeups/README.md

 - [Red Flags Everywhere](./Red%20Flags%20Everywhere/)
 - [Too Old For Optimizing](./Too%20Old%20For%20Optimizing/)
 - [What If](./What%20If/)
-- [Shredding Light](./Shredding%20Light/) - Note, that it is not full points solution.
+- [Shedding Light](./Shredding%20Light/) - Note, that it is not full points solution.

 ## Structure